Menu

 Over the last three years, 93% of healthcare businesses had a data breach.
 Healthcare cyberattacks range from malware that threatens patient privacy to DDoS attacks that harm institutions' ability to deliver patient care.

 Cyber-attacks on healthcare can have far-reaching consequences of financial loss and data leaks as personally identifiable information on their members/patients—names, addresses, social security numbers, and health insurance identity numbers.
+They expose sensitive patient information.
 For hospitals, ransomware is a particularly heinous form of malware since the loss of medical data can endanger lives.

 We describe the common cybersecurity challenges in the healthcare industry below to illustrate the relevance of healthcare cybersecurity programs in the present.